On the Day of Convocation - Guests and Graduates

 Guests should plan to arrive 45 mins before the ceremony.
 Guests can proceed to the Convocation Hall, in the Athletic & Wellness Centre, following the signs.
 Guest seating begins approximately 30 minutes prior to the ceremony.
-Seating is on a first-come first-served basis and each graduate will receive three (3) guest tickets prior to the Convocation Ceremony.
+Seating is on a first-come first-served basis and each graduate will receive two (2) guest tickets prior to the Convocation Ceremony.
 Please ensure that you have your tickets.
 Guests without tickets will be asked to wait until just prior to the start of the ceremony and will be seated should there be seats remaining.
 An overflow room is available to watch the ceremony via webcast.

 4. Are strollers allowed?

 Strollers are not permitted in the Convocation Hall.
 We will have stroller “parking” available in our Family viewing room just outside of Convocation Hall.
 The Family viewing room will be the place for stroller parking, it is also the room you can go to should your child become fussy or need to stretch their legs during the ceremony.
 There will be a TV in the room with a live feed to the ceremony so you will not miss out on the action.

 5. Are there seating accommodations?

 Seating is available for those who require accommodations due to wheelchairs and walkers.
 If an accommodation other than seating requirements is needed please contact Colleen Marquand at email@example.com or 416-289-5000, ext.
 2653 to ensure all needs are addressed.
 When emailing please ensure you include the name of the person needing the accommodation, details of their requirements, ceremony date and time and the name of the graduating student.